terraform-ibm-modules/terraform-ibm-kms-key-ring/examples/default/README.md

  - Create a new resource group (if existing one is not passed in).
  - Create a new KMS (Key Protect) instance in the region and resource group provided.
  - Create a Key Ring within the KMS Instance.
+ - Create a Key within the KMS Key Ring and Instance.